ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Evaluation

 \section{Evaluation}

 In this section, we describe our evaluation settings and experimental results.
 We first introduce the information on the datasets used and tasks performed in this study, along with the baseline methods we used in the comparisons.
 Our experiments explore three settings: zero-shot learning, linear probing (frozen features), and fine-tuning.
+In our experiments, we conduct multiple resampling runs to assess the robustness of the model, particularly for the linear probing and fine-tuning settings.
+Given that the encoder is frozen during linear probing evaluations, the randomness is only applied to the output linear heads during the linear probing setup.
+For each setting, we average the results over five different runs and report the standard deviations alongside the mean performance metrics.